net Zero Energy Buildings

 Welcome to the future of building in Australia

 The global momentum is swinging towards the clean energy industries.
-Nearly Zero Energy Buildings are compulsory in Europe, while new commercial buildings in the US and Canada must follow these principles.
+Nearly Zero Energy Buildings are compulsory in the European Union since early 2021, while new commercial buildings in the US and Canada must follow these principles.

 What is an nZEB?

-Nearly Zero Energy Building (NZEB) is a building that has a very high energy performance where the nearly zero or very low amount of energy required should be covered to a significant extent by energy from renewable sources produced on-site or nearby.
+Nearly Zero Energy Building (NZEB) is a building with a very high energy performance where the nearly zero or very low amount of energy required is covered to a significant extent by energy from renewable energy sources (RES) produced on-site or nearby.
+In simple words, RES can only cover a small part of a conventional building’s energy demand, unless this demand is significantly reduced.
+This is useful in particular for regions with limited investment capabilities on large scale plants or with significant difficulties in connecting solar farms with the grid.
+The latter applies to Australia.

 Where Passive House comes into play

-The Passive House Standard is a clearly defined building performance standard, with criteria based on sound scientific evidence.
+The Passive House Standard is a voluntary and clearly defined building performance standard, with criteria are based on sound scientific evidence.
 Moreover the Passive House Standard embodies an existing, tried and tested implementation of the nZEB definitions, which ticks all the boxes:

-- It is highly energy-efficient / has a nearly-zero energy demand
+- It is highly energy-efficient / has a very low yearly energy demand of 15kWh/m2 of treated area

 - The energy efficiency level is cost-optimal from a life cycle perspective

-- Renewable Energy Sources (RES) on-site or nearby make a significant contribution.
+- Renewable Energy Sources (RES) on-site or nearby can cover its energy needs.

 The Passive House Standard has been offering a proven implementation of the nZEB concept since 1991 and can be applied to any climate.
 Design tools, training and quality assurance are available to help ensure reliable performance –thus avoiding any “performance gaps”.